 Planning for Separate Residency

-Up until recently, split-residency tax cases almost always ruled against the taxpayer.
+Up until recently, separate-residency tax cases for married couples almost always ruled against the taxpayer.
 This was often because the spouse asserting nonresidency did little or no planning.
-They took a job out of state, moved into a new place (often more akin to a bachelor pad than a true household), and hoped they weren’t audited.
+They took a job out-of-state, moved into a new place (often more akin to a bachelor pad than a true household), and hoped they weren’t audited.
 They did little or nothing to sever their contacts with California to make it clear their residency had changed, even if their spouse remained a California resident.
 In fact, most of the cases of split residency favoring the taxpayer worked only because the nonresident spouses argued they were separating and their marriage was essentially over, rather than that they were intending to continue a marriage between a California and non-California spouse.

-For split residency to survive an audit (and it is more likely to get audited in high-income situations because the FTB will in many cases be aware of the couple’s gross income from the resident spouse’s California tax return), you have to plan meticulously in two areas of residency law.
+For split residency to survive an audit (and it is more likely to get audited in high-income situations because the FTB will in many cases be aware of the couple’s global income from the resident spouse’s California tax return), you have to plan meticulously in two areas of residency law.
 First, it has to be unambiguous that the nonresident spouse is not a California domiciliary (a different concept than a resident).
 Second, the nonresident spouse has to make sure visits to the California spouse are “temporary or transitory.”
 Put another way, while the California dwelling is the primary home of the resident spouse, it has to be treated as a vacation/second home by the nonresident partner.
 That can take take some doing.
 But first, let’s parse some of these terms.

 Domicile Vs. Residency

 Generally, the rule is, if you are domiciled in California and you leave for “temporary or transitory” purposes, you remain a California resident, subject to California taxes on all your income.
 Conversely, if you are not a California domiciliary and you come to California for a temporary or transitory purpose (say, to visit your California-based family), you don’t become a resident and aren’t taxed as one.